Alverdiscott: Railways

-The low daily frequency community railway to North Devon passes in a valley 4 mi east of the village serving the rural, request stop of Chapelton railway station which is slightly closer than Barnstaple and can be accessed via footpaths leading up from its steep valley.
+The low daily frequency community railway to North Devon passes in a valley 4 mi east of the village.
+It serves the rural request stop of Chapelton which is slightly closer than Barnstaple and can be accessed via footpaths leading up from its steep valley.

 Economy

 Alverdiscott has settled low unemployment, agriculture, home-working, commuting to Barnstaple and other towns across west Devon.
-Seasonally the village generates recreational and tourism-derived income such as from holiday lodges, since the village is south of Barnstaple and east of a tall cliff-side part of the South West Coast Path, Westward Ho! beaches and within easy reach of visitor gardens and golf courses along the River Torridge.
+Seasonally, the village generates recreational and tourism-derived income such as from holiday lodges, since the village is south of Barnstaple and east of a tall cliff-side part of the South West Coast Path, Westward Ho! beaches and within easy reach of visitor gardens and golf courses along the River Torridge.
 An adventure activities centre is to the south at Southdown in the neighbouring parish of Huntshaw.

-As of 2022, the connection of the proposed Xlinks Morocco-UK Power Project with the National Grid is planned to be at Alverdiscott.
+As of 2022, the connection of the proposed Xlinks Morocco–UK Power Project with the National Grid is planned to be at Alverdiscott.